Email tool

 Why emails get ignored

-Common reasons people do not reply
+Common reasons people don't reply

 - The opening feels copied or low relevance.